 } else {

-// Everything checks out now we can move the uploaded image
+// Everything checks out, so now we can move the uploaded image

 move_uploaded_file($_FILES['image']['tmp_name'], $image_path);